pine rocklands

 Center for Tropical Plant Conservation

-... 's ecosystems are disrupted by expanding urbanization, agriculture and invasive exotic plants, yet urban South Florida depends fundamentally on these ecosystems.
+... exotic plants, yet urban South Florida depends fundamentally on these ecosystems.
 Particularly threatened are the pine rocklands, a site of imminent species extinctions.
-Restoring the local environment requires immediate and accurate documentation of the present condition of plant biodiversity throughout the region. ...
+Restoring the local environment requires immediate and accurate documentation ...

 www.ftg.org